Media Kit

 Read the Full Bio (Google Doc)Footnote 1

-He prefers not to use problematical person-first language such as “person with a Disability”, and he is not keen on using ableist language such as “differently-abled,” “handicapped,” “wheelchair-bound”, or “special needs” that worsens his internalised ableism.
+Sulaiman prefers not to use problematic person-first language such as “person with a Disability”, and they’re not keen on using ableist language such as “differently-abled,” “handicapped,” “wheelchair-bound”, or “special needs” that worsens their internalised ableism.
 This is Sulaiman’s personal choice and may not reflect all Disabled people nor the whole Disability community across the world.
 We are all on different journeys in our Disabled identity journey, and that’s okay.
 If in doubt, ask the Disabled person directly.

 Footnote 2